 Guide - Colmi ring

-Colmi ring in FitMesh: everything we read today, and what we're building for the R09
+Colmi ring in FitMesh: everything we read today, plus the R09's temperature sensor

 With the Colmi R-series (R02-R10) and OEM clones sharing the same BLE protocol, FitMesh Sync already reads steps, distance, calories, heart rate, resting HR, SpO2, HRV, stress, sleep with stages and battery over direct Bluetooth, merged with your smartwatch data with no double counting.
-The R09 model adds a skin-temperature sensor the R02/R03 don't have: here's everything the ring already does today, and what we're building to put that sensor to use — still in development, not yet verified on physical hardware.
+The R09 model adds a skin-temperature sensor the R02/R03 don't have: here's everything the ring already does today, and how we use that sensor for one more wellness signal β verified on physical hardware, included in the app's current version.

 TL;DR